DataS-DHSC/DHSCdatatools/README.md

 Databricks on DAC and then generate a token using the guidance [here](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/auth/pat#--azure-databricks-personal-access-tokens-for-workspace-users).
 This token is then uploaded by running `DHSCdatatools::set_token()`.

-#### IMPORTANT

-Never commit your *.Renviron* to git or upload to GitHub.
-To ensure git ignores the file add it to the project’s .gitignore using the following command (you may need to install the `usethis` package first):
-`usethis::use_git_ignore(".Renviron")`.

-If you do accidentally commit your *.Renviron* file (or any other sensitive data) please get in touch with the [Data Science Hub](mailto:datascience@dhsc.gov.uk) to discuss how best to mitigate the breach.

 ## Connecting to the SQL endpoint